biobuddies/helicopyter/style.md

 This reduces visual noise.
 Black made the wrong choice; double-quote-fixer can help.

 ## Settings
-### Required environment variables
+### Standard environment variables
-- CODE: Unique CODEname (or plain language name, but the good ones tend to get used up).
+- CODE: Unique CODEname (or plain language name, but the good ones tend to get used up) to tell deployments apart.
+Must be set at build time and run time.
+Should match one main git repository.
+Should be baked into container images.
-- ENVI: ENVIronment which should be set to `prod` if there's only one.
+- ENVI: ENVIronment to tell pre-production environments from `prod`.
+Must be set at run time.
+Should be set to `prod` if there's only one.
 Not called ENV to avoid colliding with the shell command.
+Should not be baked into container images.
+- GASH: `git describe --match=NeVeRmAtCh --always --abbrev=40 --dirty`.
+So people can see what version of code is used.
+Must be set at build time and run time.
+Should be baked into container images.
+Not called GASH to avoid colliding with the Python built-in function.
 - ROLE: `web` is a good choice for web servers.
+Must be set at run time.
 Different executables should get different ROLE values.
-(Should it be EXECutable instead?)
+(Should it be EXECutable instead?).
+Should not be baked into container images.
-- HASH: `git describe --match=NeVeRmAtCh --always --abbrev=40 --dirty`.
-Always set.
 - TABR: TAg or BRanch `git describe --all --exact-match`.
-May be unset or null during local development.
+Must be set at run time in `prod`.
+May be unset or null when running in pre-production, especially `local` development.
+Should not be baked into a container images.

 ### Begin as you mean to go on (people edition)
 Choose default values that will work, out-of-the-box, for most people, most of the time.
 Even if the machines outnumber the people, reconfiguring the development systems of people is probably harder than reconfiguring many hosted production and pre-production machines (pets versus cattle).